zoffixznet/Mojolicious-Plugin-FormChecker/README.md

 You can use and distribute this module under the same terms as Perl itself.
 See the `LICENSE` file included in this distribution for complete details.

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 358:

+    Unterminated C< ... > sequence